Algarve-Tourist.com

 These day trips could include the rich history of Faro, the magnificent castle of Silves and the stunning Carvoeiro coastline, all only a short journey from Vilamoura.

-This article will detail the best day trips from Vilamoura, which can be reached via public transport, and ideas for longer day trips if you have a rental car.
+This article will detail the best day trips from Vilamoura, which can be reached via public transport, along with ideas for longer distance day trips, if you have access to a rental car.

 Insight: Vilamoura has excellent public transport so many of these day trips can be reached by bus